MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Introduction

-\textit{Second}, we characterize a family of \gls{milac} architectures, named stem-connected \glspl{milac}, which is proven to achieve capacity in point-to-point \gls{mimo} systems.
+\textit{Second}, we characterize a family of \gls{milac} architectures, named stem-connected \glspl{milac}, which is proven to achieve capacity in point-to-point \gls{mimo} systems in Section~\ref{sec:architectures}.
 Compared to a fully-connected \gls{milac}, a stem-connected \gls{milac} has a significantly reduced circuit complexity, measured by the number of tunable admittance components interconnecting its ports.
 While the circuit complexity of a fully-connected \gls{milac} is $\mathcal{O}((N_S+N_T)^2)$, where $N_S$ is the number of transmitted streams and $N_T$ is the number of transmitting antennas, the circuit complexity of a stem-connected \gls{milac} is $\mathcal{O}(N_SN_T)$.

-\textit{Third}, we optimize stem-connected \glspl{milac} at both transmitter and receiver sides and demonstrate that they can achieve the capacity for any channel realization.
+\textit{Third}, we optimize stem-connected \glspl{milac} at both transmitter and receiver sides in Sections~\ref{sec:tx} and \ref{sec:rx}, respectively, and demonstrate that they can achieve the capacity for any channel realization.
 To this end, we first formulate a feasibility check problem whose solution, if it exists, is proven to satisfy a sufficient and necessary condition for achieving capacity.
 We then solve the obtained problem in closed form, proving that stem-connected \glspl{milac} are capacity-achieving.

-\textit{Fourth}, we provide numerical results to support our theoretical findings.
+\textit{Fourth}, we provide numerical results in Section~\ref{sec:results} to support our theoretical findings.
 Monte Carlo simulations confirm that a stem-connected \gls{milac} achieves channel capacity for any channel realization, as a fully-connected \gls{milac}.
 At the same time, the stem-connected \gls{milac} architecture offers significantly lower circuit complexity.
-While the number of tunable admittance components in a fully-connected \gls{milac} scales quadratically with the number of antennas, it scales only linearly with the number of antennas in a stem-connected \gls{milac}.
+While the number of tunable admittance components in a fully-connected \gls{milac} scales quadratically with the number of antennas, it scales only linearly in a stem-connected \gls{milac}.